vrod237/R_Analysis/README.md

 - The null hypothesis would be: there is no difference between the metric of MechaCar and similar competitor vehicles.

 - In order to test the hypothesis, we would need to gather the metrics proposed for MechaCar and the competitor vehicles.
-Some of this data will include: MPG, Price, Car Size, Color Options and possible promotions.
-Continuous numerical options
+Some of this data will include: MPG, Price, Car Size and Promotions, which are also know as continuous numerical variables.
+In addition to these, we would also need the various colors, service options, safety features and other convenient options; which are known as categorical variables.

-Categorical variables